 Court and tribunal records

 You’ll need to apply to the relevant court or tribunal to access court or tribunal records.
+This is the procedure to follow if you were party to a case and wish to access information about that case.
 You can find the rules for accessing these records in:

 - Criminal Procedure Rules and Practice Directions 2020